Shauanaa/ME462/README.md

 - [License](#license)

 ## 🎯 Project Abstract

-This project combines the excitement of air hockey with cutting-edge robotics technology.
-It features a fully automated air hockey table and a mini robot designed for various tasks.
-The aim is to showcase the integration of mechanical engineering and software development in creating interactive and entertaining systems.
+This project integrates an IoT-enabled air hockey table with a remotely-controllable microrobot, creating diverse game scenarios.
+It showcases the fusion of mechanical engineering and software development to produce an interactive, entertaining system that reimagines classic gameplay through modern technology

 ## 🏒 AirHockey